jcerise/glaive/README.md

 - AI systems (possibly djikstra maps? behavior trees?)

 ### AI NOTICE
-This is 100% brain coded, AI code generation is not used on this project
+This is 100% brain coded, AI code generation is not used on this project.
+AI assitance is used for bug fixing in some areas.